k7nanjappan/k7gram/README.md

 # k7gram

-Project to create a bilingual(English and Japanese) image sharing website on Ruby on Rails with social features, inspired by instagram.
+Bilingual(English and Japanese) image sharing website, developed on Ruby on Rails, with social features, inspired by instagram.

 The website was designed, developed, and hosted using: